 We chatted with each other to pass the time and our kids ran back and forth around the pavilion in their excitement.

 We couldn’t help but notice one man in particular that wasn’t really holding his place in the line, but was instead moving back and forth in-between those us of us waiting and chit chatting about seeing Elsa and Anna.

 At first, he came off as a Disney Super Fan.
 We all know the type.
 We thought that he was keeping a placeholder for his family who were coming back at any moment to meet the sisters.
 He allowed family after family to move ahead of the line and greet the sisters while he shifted just one place in line behind them.

 It seemed harmless enough.
 Who hasn’t done this?
 Mom and the kids are on a ride that broke down, and they are hurrying fast to come meet Dad for the fastpasses at the next attraction.
 With so much to see and do at Disney, you have to be strategic.

 Spotting A Child Trafficker

-We transitioned from the pavilion to the waiting area where it was nearly our turn to meet the sisters.
+We then made the transition from the exterior pavilion into the waiting area, where it was nearly our turn to meet the sisters.
 We couldn’t even see the sisters yet, but our girls were giddy with excitement!

+My stomach dropped.
 A feeling of despair swelled within me.
 The repulsion I felt was instinctive.
 I could not ignore my intuition that something was very, very, very wrong.
-The look on my husband’s face did not hide that he was on guard.
+The look on my husband’s face shared that he felt exactly the same.

 Behavior of a Child Trafficker